Borough (United States): Alaska

 In Alaska, the word "borough" is used instead of "county".
 Like counties, boroughs are administrative divisions of the state.

 Each borough in Alaska has a borough seat, which is the administrative center for the borough.
-The Municipality of Anchorage is a consolidated city-borough, as are Sitka, Juneau, Haines and Yakutat.
+The Municipality of Anchorage is a consolidated city-borough, as are Sitka, Juneau, Haines, Yakutat, and Skagway.

 Nearly half of the state's area is part of the vast Unorganized Borough, which has no borough-level government at all.
 The United States Census Bureau has divided the Unorganized Borough into ten census areas for statistical purposes.

 Connecticut

 In addition to cities, Connecticut also has another type of dependent municipality known as a borough.
 Boroughs are usually the populated center of a town that decided to incorporate in order to have more responsive local government.
 When a borough is formed, it is still part of and dependent on its town.
 There are nine boroughs in Connecticut.
 One borough, Naugatuck, is coextensive and consolidated with its town.
 The other eight boroughs, such as Woodmont, have jurisdiction over only a part of their town.
 Boroughs in Connecticut are counted as separate municipal governments, but governmental functions performed in other parts of the state by town governments are performed by the parent town of the borough.